wovencode/PlayerComponent/README.md

 Basic Usage
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-* All scripts are in the "wovencode" namespace
+* Add the sample player prefab to your NetworkManager spawnables prefabs.
-* Add "using wovencode;" to your script headers.
+* If you are using your own player prefab, add the "PlayerComponent" to it.

 Requirements
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -